 A worker's compensation settlement is a voluntary agreement between an employee and employer, or its insurance company, to close out a disputed worker's compensation case in exchange for a sum of money.
 Workers' comp settlements in Missouri are typically paid in a lump sum.

-Settlements in Missouri are usually “full and final,” which means you are giving up your right to all workers’ comp benefits.
+Settlements in Missouri are usually "full and final," which means you are giving up your right to all workers' comp benefits.
 The settlement funds are all you will ever receive for your injury, even if your condition worsens in the future.
-However, if you have a documented need for extensive future medical care, the insurance company might agree to leave your medical treatment open as part of a settlement.
+However, if you have a documented need for extensive future medical care, the insurance company might agree to cover your future medical treatment as part of the settlement.

 The best time to settle your case is after your doctor reports that you've reached maximum medical improvement (MMI).
 This means either that you're fully healed or that you're as good as you're going to get.
 Although Missouri law does not prohibit settlements before MMI, it's risky to do so.
 Until you reach MMI, you won't know the extent of your disability (if any) and what medical care you may need in the future.